niciBume/Cat_Prey_Analyzer/README.md

 ```

 # NOTE on cv2 frame capture method
 I added GStreamer as another method of capturing frames, since I had problems on my camera with garbled images captured through openCV VideoCapture.
-GStreamer seems to be more reliable anyway.
+GStreamer provides more reliable frame capture.
 For this to work, you have to install the debian system package of OpenCV, opencv-python from PyPI does not have GStreamer support.
 If you want to use this, you have to do the following steps:

 - Install GStreamer and plugins